CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 1. Click on **Run script**.

-1. While the script is running, you will see a new SSIS packages install window, click on **Next/Modify** button to configure the SSIS installation on the server.
+1. While the script is running, you will see a new SSIS packages install window, click on **Modify** button to configure the SSIS installation on the server.

    ![The Execute button is highlighted in the SSMS toolbar.](media/installssis.png "SSMS Toolbar")